 A Note to Pastors!

 We especially encourage you to attend a FW101 retreat, either on your own or with congregants.
-Although it is a Sunday away from the pulpit, much of what you’ll learn is applicable to all of ministry as you relate to God, others, and your own self.
+Although it may be a Sunday away from the pulpit, much of what you’ll learn is applicable to all of life and ministry as you relate to God, others, and your own self.
 And you’ll get a better idea of Faithwalking as a process of spiritual formation, so that you can offer it to those in your congregation.

 If you need help in any way with pulpit supply, so you can attend a retreat, contact your Regional Synod office.